Skip to content

 structure: Structure to write. file_path: Destination file path.

-Source code in src/gpuma/io_handler.py
+Source code in src/gpuma/utils/io_handler.py

 def save_xyz_file(structure: Structure, file_path: str) -> None: